hylar/ADFormAuth/README.md

 # ADFormAuth
-Forms based authentication with Active Directory
+Example of forms based authentication with Active Directory